If you prefer audiobooks, listen to the audio version created by Sam Gabriel below!

 ‘I could spend forever with you here…’ Harry pressed his lips to her forehead.
 ‘One day.
 I will.’

 ‘I know.’
-She kissed him, pressing herself into him as if to try and keep the feeling of him with her a little longer, then she gave him one last smile and flickered away without a sound.
+She kissed him, pressing herself into him as if to try and keep the feeling of him with her a little longer, then she gave him one last smile and flickered away.

 Just to rub it in.

-Harry took one last look at the willow tree and the river, then with a soft snap the world spun back past him and he stepped into Salazar’s study.
+Harry took one last look at the willow tree and the river, and spun the world back past him into Salazar’s study with a soft snap.

 ‘You’re back.’
 Salazar ran his eyes over him.
 ‘In one piece, too.’